deadlyvipers/dojo_rules/introduction.md

+# Introduction

 Greetings, my name is Sam.
 I like chocolate cereal.
+I like the Code School Electives best of all.